ravinitheshreddy/Digital-Musicology-Project/milestone0.md

 We would like to have the support of the teaching team for the following aspects:

 1. We would like to know if there would any other relevant musical concept that would help us comparing the tonality in different cultures.
-2. Does the DCML lab already know of any non-Western modal music dataset labelled with the tonic that could be beneficial to us?
+2. As stated above, we have not found our dataset(s) yet.
+For this reason, we would like to know if the DCML already knows of any non-Western modal music dataset labelled with the tonic that could be beneficial to us?